Argument: Validity

 In the above second to last case (Some men are hawkers ...), the counter-example follows the same logical form as the previous argument, (Premise 1: "Some X are Y." Premise 2: "Some Y are Z." Conclusion: "Some X are Z.") in order to demonstrate that whatever hawkers may be, they may or may not be rich, in consideration of the premises as such.
 (See also: Existential import).

 The forms of argument that render deductions valid are well-established, however some invalid arguments can also be persuasive depending on their construction (inductive arguments, for example).
 (See also: Formal fallacy and Informal fallacy).

 Soundness

-A sound argument is a valid argument whose conclusion follows from its premise(s), and the premise(s) of which is/are true.
+An argument is sound when the argument is valid and argument's premise(s) is/are true, therefore the conclusion is true.

 Inductive arguments

 An inductive argument asserts that the truth of the conclusion is supported by the probability of the premises.
 For example, given that the military budget of the United States is the largest in the world (premise=true), then it is probable that it will remain so for the next 10 years (conclusion=true).
 Arguments that involve predictions are inductive since the future is uncertain.
 An inductive argument is said to be strong or weak.
 If the premises of an inductive argument are assumed true, is it probable the conclusion is also true?
 If yes, the argument is strong.
 If no, it is weak.
 A strong argument is said to be cogent if it has all true premises.
 Otherwise, the argument is uncogent.
 The military budget argument example is a strong, cogent argument.

 Non-deductive logic is reasoning using arguments in which the premises support the conclusion but do not entail it.
 Forms of non-deductive logic include the statistical syllogism, which argues from generalizations true for the most part, and induction, a form of reasoning that makes generalizations based on individual instances.
 An inductive argument is said to be cogent if and only if the truth of the argument's premises would render the truth of the conclusion probable (i.e., the argument is strong), and the argument's premises are, in fact, true.
 Cogency can be considered inductive logic's analogue to deductive logic's "soundness".
 Despite its name, mathematical induction is not a form of inductive reasoning.
 The lack of deductive validity is known as the problem of induction.